A village of culture and heritage at the heart of the Semple Heritage Trail

 The Friendly Festival

-Career highlights include performing Adele in Die Fledermaus alongside Dame Kiri Te Kanawa, Jose Carreras, Alfie Boe and Bryn Terfel in the Royal Albert Hall, opera gala performances for the Prime Minister, David Cameron, and members of the Royal Family.
+Career highlights include performing Adele in Die Fledermaus alongside Dame Kiri Te Kanawa, Jose Carreras, Alfie Boe and Bryn Terfel in the Royal Albert Hall and opera gala performances for members of the Royal family.

 Alongside performing Catriona is also a Vocal Lecturer at Napier and Edinburgh University, Vocal Consultant for the Edinburgh Singers and member of staff at Oxenfoord International Summer School.

 Douglas was born in Fife and is a scholar and graduate of the Alexander Gibson Opera School (Royal Conservatoire of Scotland), having previously graduated with distinction from the Guildhall School of Music and Drama.

 He has sung the role of the Herald in Britten’s Burning Fiery Furnace at the Aldeburgh and Buxton festivals, the Hermitage in St Petersburg and for a BBC Radio 3 radio broadcast.
 Most recently he revisited the role for Scottish Opera at the Lammermuir Festival.
 He has also toured the US with Britten Sinfonia's production of Curlew River, in collaboration with the Lincoln Centre of performing arts.